LLNL/axom/src/axom/sidre/docs/sphinx/group.rst

 I/O methods on the group class use `Conduit <https://github.com/LLNL/conduit>`_ to :ref:`write the data (sub)tree <sidre-serial-io>` rooted in a group to a file, `HDF5 <https://www.hdfgroup.org/HDF5/>`_ handle, or other Conduit protocol, or to an in-memory Conduit data structure.
+Please see :ref:`sidre-conduit` for more information.
 An application may provide an attribute to the method call, so only views with that attribute explicitly set will be written.
 See :ref:`spio-core-concepts` for more information.